 All 100 villas here optimize the ocean and beach views.
 Accommodations range from one-bedroom villas to five-bedroom luxury compounds.
 All have lavish floor space, tropical landscaping, and an expansive bathroom at the back that opens out to a private garden with an outdoor rain shower.
 Some villas have additional private grounds, a swimming pool and direct access to Ha My Beach.

 We had reached this beach resort quite late in the evening.
 The dim lights were not enough to take in all the landscaped areas surrounding the independent cottages.
 But the first view of the villa took my breath away!

 Our One-Bedroom Ocean-View Villa had a king-sized bed on a raised central platform, next to a bathtub, a sitting area, and an outdoor patio.
 There was a large bathroom area at the back that opened into a private garden with an open shower.

-The next morning was when we were hit with the sheer beauty of the beach resort – the patio of our villa opening into a white sand area, the large pool overlooking the beach, the spectacular landscaped areas surrounding the villas.
+The next morning was when we were hit with the sheer beauty of the beach resort.
+The patio of our villa opened into a white sand area.
+We enjoyed the spectacular landscaped areas surrounding the villas.

 Food at Four Seasons Nam Hai